She Can't Say I Didn't Cry

-"She Can't Say I Didn't Cry" is a song written by Troy Martin, Tony Martin and Reese Wilson, and recorded by American country music artist Rick Trevino.
+"She Can't Say I Didn't Cry" is a song written by Troy Martin, Tony Martin and Reese Wilson.
+It was first recorded by Zaca Creek for their 1993 Giant Records album Broken Heartland before it was recorded by American country music artist Rick Trevino.
 It was released in May 1994 as the third single from his self-titled debut album.
 It was his first top ten hit on the country charts, reaching number 3 on the Billboard Hot Country Songs chart and number 11 on the Canadian RPM country Tracks chart in late 1994.

 Content

 "She Can't Say I Didn't Cry" is a mid-tempo ballad performed primarily with acoustic guitar and piano, being accompanied by steel guitar and drums when the chorus builds up.

 The narrator of the song responds to things his former lover said of their relationship by admitting that he can't deny that he broke her heart and did nothing to make her stay.
 He then says in the chorus that she can't say he didn't cry about it afterward.